-Proxy measurements can provide information about otherwise elusive properties of systems in Earth's past, present, and worlds beyond.
+Proxy measurements are used to provide information about otherwise elusive properties of systems in Earth's past, present, and worlds beyond.
 With a growing interest in quantitatively measuring these properties more precisely and in new environments, the diversity of proxies has increased dramatically.
-While "proxy" is often used to differentiate "indirect" (e.g., geochemical, physical) measurements from more "direct" forms of observational measurement, neither of those terms provide insight into the reliability or applicability of different measurements.
-Even direct forms of measurement can be considered proxies in this sense; all involve some level of observational "indirectness".
-Earth scientists are particularly aware of the nuances of measurement applicability as researchers look farther back in time, the reliability of a measurement (i.e., our understanding of what that measurement represents) typically becomes less certain.
-A standardized framework for conveying how proxy measurements relate to different systems and phenomena would be widely useful for describing these complex associations to nonspecialists, students, modelers, and other proxy users.
+While "proxy" is often used to differentiate indirect (e.g., geochemical, physical, etc.) measurements from more "direct" forms of observational measurement, neither of those terms provides insight into the reliability or applicability of different measurements.
+Even "direct" forms of measurement can be considered proxy in this sense; all involve some level of observational "indirectness" (Wilson and Boudinot, in review).
+Earth scientists are particularly aware of the nuances of measurement applicability - as workers look farther back in time, the reliability of a measurement (i.e., our understanding of what that measurement represents) typically becomes less certain.
+A standardized framework for conveying how proxy measurements relate to different systems and phenomena would be widely useful for describing these complex associations to non-specialists, students, modelers, and other proxy users.